the dreamers and fiber fanatics everywhere.

-Years ago, I purchased cloth labels to attach to my creations.
-Since then, I have collected lots of craft supplies that I could certainly create my own.
+Years ago, I bought cloth labels to attach to my creations.
+Since then, I have gathered a lot of craft supplies that would definitely allow me to create my own.

-If you are ever in need of a million ways to make something, head on over to Pinterest.
-It is full of ideas and DIY’s, really more than any one person would have need of in a lifetime.
+If you’re ever in need of countless ways to create something, just visit Pinterest.
+It’s packed with ideas and DIYs, more than any one person could need in a lifetime.

 Gather your supplies: